 A phase-out of the enhanced FMAP for CHIP began September 30, 2019 when the 23 percentage point enhancement was decreased to 11.5 percentage points for federal fiscal year 2020.
-The matching rate reverted to the regular enhanced FMAP for federal fiscal year 2021 and beyond.
+The matching rate will revert to the regular enhanced FMAP in federal fiscal year 2021 and beyond.